 - Physical Exam screening (official form sent from ADN Transition Department)

 - Health Insurance (except Medicaid for pregnancy only, or Harris County Gold Card)

 - Drug screening (partnered with Labcorp and initiated through CastleBranch purchase)

 - Criminal background check*

-- Orientation is where you will learn more about expectations and what you will need to prepare.
+- Orientation is where you will learn more about expectations and how to prepare.

-- We ask that you bring questions to Orientation where Faculty and Staff will help onboard you to our program.
+- We ask that you bring questions to onboard from Administration, Faculty, and Staff.

-- We will distribute a packet with more information on registration, uniforms, books, supplies, and requirements.
+- We will distribute packets with more information on registration, books, supplies, and requirements.

 NCLEX RN Pass Rate